22 December 2017

 The best way for sales associates to become part of the omnichannel experience is to arm them with knowledge about products, inventory availability and customer profiles.
 This can’t be done unless each sales rep has a mobile device.

 At a bare minimum, sales associates should all be using the same system for assigning tasks and sharing best practices.
-Find out more about how Yoobic can help your sales associates.

 Store layouts will make in-store visits more efficient and immersive.